Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 Wrap-Up

 Kyoto Aquarium lets you experience Kyoto’s rivers, sea, and satoyama landscapes all in one place.
-Packed with soothing and surprising encounters, it is nestled in Umekoji Park—also home to the Kyoto Railway Museum and a Japanese garden.
+Packed with soothing and surprising encounters, it sits in Umekoji Park—also home to the Kyoto Railway Museum and a Japanese garden.
 Enjoy the unique charms you can find only here.